kovacshuni/koauth/README.md

 # KOAuth - OAuth 1.0a Provider & Consumer Library in Scala

+__Archived once, unarchived only to release Scala 2.13 version of it, but considered this project outdated and obsolete.__

+---

 This library aids calculations according to the [OAuth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.